cottand/web-portfolio/src/assets/markdown/blog/MultiStageDockerNotRepro.md

 The best such tool I have tried is [Nix](https://nixos.org/).
 There are more, such as [Guix](https://guix.gnu.org/blog/2020/reproducible-computations-with-guix/).
 Some of the package managers from distros you are already used to also strive for reprodicibility, such as [Debian](https://tests.reproducible-builds.org/debian/reproducible.html).

-I admit to being a big fan of Nix, but the point of this post is not to evangelise Nix specifically, but to convince you that reprodiceble builds are good for you and well worth the headaches.
+I admit to being a big fan of Nix, but the point of this post is not to evangelise Nix specifically, but to convince you that reprodiceble builds are good for you and well worth the trouble.
 So embrace whatever tool you prefer!
 And if it is a tool specifically made to achieve reproducibility (unlike Docker) then you will save yourself some headaches.

 ## Read more